jbbees/Fintech_BC_21/11_ML_Risk_Assessment/Part_1_Lending_Risk_Imbalanced_Classifier_Walkthrough.md

 #### Part 1: Label Encoding of non-numeric columns.

 Classification models work off of numeric data.
-Any columns with character values need be converted to numeric values using a **LabelEncoder** object to input into a classifier. **NOTE:** Before doing this, it's easier to first assess if the column has a predictive value, and if it doesn't simply drop the column.
+Any columns with character values need be converted to numeric values using a `LabelEncoder` object to input into a classifier. **NOTE:** Before doing this, it's easier to first assess if the column has a predictive value, and if it doesn't simply drop the column.
 However, in our case the non-numeric columns are `homeowner` and `loan_status` which is the target prediction, so these columns have to remain, and need to be converted to numeric format.

-Import the feature and create the object.
+Create a 'LabelEncoder()` object,

-`from sklearn.preprocessing import LabelEncoder` `label_encoder = LabelEncoder()`
+`label_encoder = LabelEncoder()`